 When it comes to building on the natural synergies of AI and machine learning, Intel has a lot to offer.
 Intel has a vast portfolio of offerings in the artificial intelligence/machine learning space—all the way from high-end processors to software platforms and libraries that support machine learning frameworks.

 On the hardware side, we support mainstream artificial intelligence workloads with the Intel Xeon processor family.
-Our customers get an additional boost from using Intel Xeon Phi processors in computationally heavy workloads, and the best part is that no code changes or recompilation is necessary because Intel Xeon Phi processors are binary compatible with Intel Xeon processors.
+Our customers get an additional boost from using Intel Xeon Phi processors in computationally heavy workloads, and the best part is that no code changes or recompilation are necessary because Intel Xeon Phi processors are binary-compatible with Intel Xeon processors.
 This means the developer audience still gets to enjoy the ease of programming when it comes to writing scalable applications.
 Additionally, by using a CPU architecture, developers are now able to tap into the vast scalability and direct memory access.
 Hence, this is why Intel processors are fueling more than 97 percent of AI workloads today.
 That is a huge number!

 You may remember, we recently added Altera FPGAs to the Intel mix in order to provide best-in-class energy efficiency in addition to outstanding reconfigurability, which eliminates the need to replace hardware and leads to lower TCO.
 So watch out for Intel® Arria 10® FPGA related news.